anlsergio/go-algorithms/README.md

 # go-algorithms
-A place to hold some known algorithms implemented using Go
+A place to hold some known algorithms implemented using Go.

+## Included algorithms
+- Binary search